onspring-technologies/onspring-api-sdk/README.md

 When using the SDK, you do not need to be as concerned with the details covered in the full [Onspring API documentation](https://goo.gl/vgyHm2).
 However, you may wish to refer to it when determining which values to pass as parameters to some of the `HttpHelper` methods.

+## Async Methods

+The latest version of the SDK includes async versions of all HttpHelper methods - examples of the new calls have been provided.
+The existing synchronous methods have been marked obsolete and will be removed in a future version of the SDK.

 ## Example Code

 The examples that follow assume you have created an `HttpHelper` as described in the **Start Coding** section.

-## Async Methods

-The latest version of the SDK includes async versions of all HttpHelper methods - examples of the new calls have been provided.
-The existing synchronous methods have been marked obsolete and will be removed from future versions of the SDK.

 ### Verify connectivity